 Summary

-My teaching and research are in the field of International Relations with a specific focus on gender, war and militarism.
-I teach across all levels of the BA Politics degree and I am the course leader for the MA International Relations and Global Crises degree.
+My research and teaching are in the field of International Relations with a particular focus on gender, war and security and the North Atlantic Treaty Organisation (NATO).

 About